V1KILL/V1KILL/README.md

 # Hello, I'm Victor Amaral
+###### BackEnd Programmer with Expertise in Django Python JavaScript MySQL And Basic Knowledge In Cloud.

-###### Currently, I am dedicated to developing solutions for small businesses and undertaking personal projects to keep me constantly learning
+###### Currently, I am dedicated to developing solutions for small businesses and undertaking personal projects to keep me constantly learning.

+###### I Am Prepared to Learn and Add Value to The Success of The Team or Company's Next Projects.

 ![linha](https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif)